 The annual East Texas State Fair is back in Tyler this year.
 The fair is bringing back all the food, livestock shows, and exciting rides fairgoers have grown to love over the years.
 In addition to the delicious food and creative food vendors, you’ll also get to enjoy activities like an Angus competition, circus acts, and…milking cows!
 Live music will be played throughout the fair on the main stage while you dabble in bacon cheeseburgers, fried Oreos, giant corn dogs, turkey legs, and more.

 Tacos ‘N Taps Festival, Charlotte (North Carolina)

 Those craving some real, delicious, make-your-soul-sing Mexican food, must head to the Tacos ‘N Taps Festival this summer.
-There’s beer, tequila, margaritas, nachos, tacos, piñata punching, best dancing music from local bands, and tons of other entertainment.
+There’s beer, tequila, margaritas, nachos, tacos, piñata punching, and tons of other entertainment.
 The festival is expected to welcome more than 15 taco trucks alone, which serve over 30 different types of tacos.
 And when you get tired of stuffing your face, visit the boutique stores offering hot sauces, jewelry, breweriana, and much more.